-Confucius said: “Don’t be concerned about other people failing to acknowledge your merits; be concerned about failing to acknowledge their merits.”
+“Don’t be concerned about other people failing to recognize your abilities; be concerned about failing to acknowledge other people’s abilities.”

 Leadership isn’t a popularity contest.
 It’s not a race for fame and fortune.
 It’s a constant process of “carving and polishing stones” to sharpen your ability to build and develop a self-sustaining team that requires minimal intervention from you in how it operates.

 That means setting the right example for your people to follow and paying close attention to each of them in order to understand their strengths and weaknesses and the motivations that drive them.
 It also requires figuring out the best ways of communicating with them and providing them with the right opportunities to further develop their abilities and skill sets.